 Renovating and Combining Apartments in Brooklyn Heights

-The owner of the apartment had a two bedroom apartment for several years.
-The neighbor in the adjacent apartment was moving and put his one bedroom apartment up for sale, so my client purchased the neighbor’s apartment so they could expand their apartment.
+The owner of the apartment had a two-bedroom apartment for several years.
+The neighbor in the adjacent apartment was moving and put his one-bedroom apartment up for sale.
+My client purchased the neighbor’s apartment so they could expand their apartment.
+In doing so, they decided to gut renovate.

 Brooklyn Apartment Renovation